 The Greedy Path

-approach provides a very efficient strategy for finding
+The 'greedy' approach provides a very efficient strategy for finding

 contraction paths for expressions with large numbers of tensors.